Lyd-W/Science-and-Nature-Quiz/README.md

 ## Feature Testing

 To check the features of the website, I thoroughly tested them in Chrome Inspect Mode for Mobile S - 320px, Tablet - 768px, Laptop 1024px and Laptop L - 1440px, on a MacBook Pro in Chrome and Safari as well as on an iPhone 12 Pro Max on Edge and Safari.
 The features of the website were fully functional on all devices.
-I also asked family and friends to explore the website and report any issues or bugs they found, only one bug was found which was logged and resolved..
+I also asked family and friends to explore the website and report any issues or bugs they found, only one bug was found which was logged and resolved.

 ## Accessibility Testing